- Most of Geralt's Deadpan Snarker moments.

 Geralt: Didn't want to disappoint the chamberlain.
 We're friends.

-- The vampire scene from the gameplay trailer where Geralt and his friend found a vampire in a sarcophagus:
+- The vampire scene from the game-play trailer where Geralt and a priest find a higher vampire in a sarcophagus:

-(a beat as Geralt and the priest look at him in confusion)
+Is it 1358 yet? (a beat as Geralt and the priest look at him in confusion) Geralt:

 - Anytime Geralt and Dijkstra engage in Snark-to-Snark Combat.

-- During the prologue, when racing 12 year old Ciri down Kaer Morhen, Geralt will critique her breathing while running, telling her to breath in place of her steps.
+- During the prologue, when racing twelve year old Ciri down Kaer Morhen, Geralt will critique her breath-control while running, telling her to breath in place of her steps.
 She responds by breathing loud enough to hear, leading an annoyed Geralt to tell her to cut it out.

 - The painting of Ciri that Emhyr has in his office.
-Likely unintentional, given the circumstances, but its funny.
+Likely unintentional, given the circumstances, but it's undeniably funny.
 Ever seen a photo of a child that was forced to get dressed up for family photo day?
-It's similar to that: an under-12 Ciri in a pink Pimped-Out Dress, just giving the painter a Death Glare over the fact that she's had to stand there for hours in a dress she clearly hates.
+It's quite similar to that: a six or seven year-old Ciri in a pink Pimped-Out Dress, just giving the painter a Death Glare over the fact that she's had to stand there for hours in a dress she clearly hates.